hande-qmc/hande/documentation/users_guide/manual.rst

     improved quality of sampling.

     The value *number_weights* must equal the number of weights which have been specified.
-    The weights w_{01}-w_{n-1,n} should be input on the lines directly after "weighted_sampling", and can be input over as many lines as required.
+    The weights w_{01}-w_{n-1,n} should be input on the lines directly after **dmqmc_weighted_sampling**, and can be input over as many lines as required.
 **dmqmc_vary_weights** *N*
     Integer.

-    If this option is specified then the importance sampling procedure outlined under "weighted sampling" is applied with weights which are introduced gradually.
-The weights w_{01}...w_{n-1,n}
-    are increased, from 1 initially, by a factor of w^{1/N} at the end of each Monte Carlo cycle, so that after N cycles the weights will have reached the full values specified.
+    If this option is specified then the importance sampling procedure used with the dmqmc_weighted_sampling is applied with weights which are introduced gradually.
+The weights w_{01}...w_{n-1,n} are altered, from 1 initially, by a factor of w^{1/N} at the end of each Monte Carlo cycle, so that after N cycles the weights will have reached the values specified.
 They are then held constant until the end of the beta loop, at which point they are reset to 1.

     This helps psips to diffuse more appropriately initially.
 **dmqmc_find_weights**